 How does it work?

-The malware enters into the user’s system through a fake email from Microsoft even though cyber-criminal makes use of well-crafted email [email protected][dot]com making it appear as a valid one along with a subject line ‘Windows 10 Free Update’ and an attachment.
+The malware enters into the user’s system through a fake email from Microsoft even though cyber-criminal makes use of well-crafted email address [email protected][dot]com making it appear as a valid one along with a subject line ‘Windows 10 Free Update’ and an attachment.
 The attachment was downloaded and executed by our research team and found a warning message along with instruction to pay $600 for the private key within 96 hours.
 The malicious email was traced to spam servers located in countries such as India, Russia, Thailand, USA and France.